secretfader/www/content/_index.md

 ## Hi, I'm Nicholas.

-Friends know me as a hacker, photographer, and documentarian.
+Friends know me as an accessibility agitator, hacker of bits and RF, photographer, and documentarian.

-This site is a collection of work, past and present, that informs the type of artist I've become.
+This site is a collection of work, past and present, that informed the type of artist I've become.